 A DACA recipient, Yarely is the first in her family to pursue higher education.
 Thanks to her parents, she was able to go to college and earn a degree in computer science.
-She is now a software engineer with a tech company, and lives near her family in the Salinas Valley, California.
+She is now an engineer with a tech company, and lives near her family in the Salinas Valley, California.
 Without DACA, Yarely could no longer work, volunteer or help with her family's expenses.
-In recent months, the 9th Circuit Court of Appeals upheld a nationwide injunction which has, for now, blocked the White House from rescinding the DACA program.
+In recent months, the Ninth Circuit Court has upheld a nationwide injunction which blocks the White House from rescinding the DACA program, for now.

 Bryce joined the military in the footsteps of his grandfather, and to honor his immigrant heritage.
 As a transgender person, he chose to end his service

 Bryce is a third-generation descendant of Italian immigrants, educator and veteran.
 His great grandparents immigrated from Naples, Italy, passing through Ellis Island on their way to Philadelphia, where they settled their family.
 Bryce remembers his grandfather’s stories of serving in the Marine Corps.
 This impacted his decision to join the military as a teenager.
 Bryce’s immigrant heritage also influenced his decision to serve.
 Identifying as transgender, he ultimately chose to end his service.